Skip to main content

 Use webhooks when:

-• You want low-latency reactions to changes (a few seconds end-to-end).
+• You want low-latency reactions to changes.

 Stick with polling when: